 You add a CNAME record at your domain host's website, not in the Google Admin console.

 Skip this step if you''re creating a www address and purchased your domain from a Google partner.
 In that case, we already added a CNAME record for your domain's www prefix.

 Public users can now navigate to your site using the shorter, more friendly address, such as www.yourdomain.com or support.yourdomain.com.

-Users who are signed in to their Google Apps account can also navigate to the site using this address.
-When they get there, however, the address in their browser bar will revert to the longer default address, sites.google.com/a/yourdomain.com/yoursitename.
+Users who are signed in to their G Suite account can also navigate to the site using this address.
+When they get there, however, the address bar will display the longer default address, sites.google.com/a/yourdomain.com/yoursitename.